-Sometimes a consular officer is unable to make a decision on a visa application because he/she needs to review additional documents or the case requires further administrative processing.
+Sometimes a consular officer is unable to make a decision on a visa application because they need to review additional documents or the case requires further administrative processing.
 When additional documents are requested, the consular officer will give you a refusal letter that asks you to submit additional documents.
-The letter will include instructions on how to send those documents to the embassy.
+The letter will include instructions on how to send those documents to the consulate.